eBay/nice-modal-react/README.md

 You can see the live example on codesandbox.

 ### Integrating with Redux
-Though not necessary, you can integrate Redux to manage the state of nice modals.
-Then you can use Redux dev tools to track/debug state change of modals.
-Here is how to do it:
+Though not necessary, you can integrate Redux to manage the state of modals.
+This allows you to use Redux dev tools to track/debug state changes of modals.
+Here's how to do it:

 ```jsx
 // First combine the reducer